yclanlan/2023-Fall-ASSIGNMENT-Lan-IDM-DynamicWeb/README.md

 npm i -D react-router-dom

-❼ styleguidis
+❼ Style guides

 npm install --save-dev react-styleguidist

 npx styleguidist server

-or put "guide": "npx styleguidist server" in to package.json, so we can type
+or put "guide": "npx styleguidist server" in to package.json, so we can type " npm run guide"

-npm run guide